 The rates given above are applicable per tourist per night halt in Bhutan.
 On the day of departure, the ‘local agents’ host obligation shall be limited to breakfast only and any extra requirements shall be payable on an actual basis.

-The rates shall apply uniformly irrespective of locations and the type of accommodation provided/asked for.
+The rates shall apply uniformly irrespective of location and the type of accommodation provided/asked for.
 A list of hotels and lodges approved for international tourist accommodation updated from time to time shall be issued by TCB.

 Individual tourists and smaller groups of less than three persons shall be subject to a surcharge, over and above the minimum daily rates applicable, as follows: